Saladikhanov/frontend_august_react/README.md

    Add a Link on the success page that sends you back to Home Talk about the Link component

-6. Add a third Route to the router
+6. Add a button to the List page that takes you to the Home page

-   Connect it to a new component
-   The component should have in its path a variable Refactor your code so that when you click on a message, it takes you to that page
-   Have the page redirect you to the Home page after 3 seconds
+7. Add a button to the success page that takes you to the Form page

-7. In this third component, use useLocation

-   Create a useEffect that console logs the path any time the location changes Maybe need to do the following in this third component Create a piece of state that stores an array of object (just hard code them for now) Display the objects on the page
-   When a user clicks the object, use the Link to change the location Console log the location each time the route changes

 8. Use the List component for the success page

    The List component needs to be able to standalone Be able to call it next to the Form within the Home component Be able to call it by itself on its own page

-9. Add a button to the List page that takes you to the Home page

-10. Add a button to the success page that takes you to the Form page

 The Form page should be able to stand alone
 Be able to call it next to the List